-Both Dutch and international crews may participate in cars built in the period between 1 January 1931 and 31 December 1976 (inclusive).
+Both Dutch and international crews may participate.
 Participants can register for the Expert, Sport or Tour class.
-In all categories, the entire route from Spa via Luxembourg, Reims, Lille and Antwerp to Scheveningen must be covered.
-The difference between the Expert, Sport and Tour classes is in the manner in which information about the route is supplied, the length of the route and the average speed to be driven.
+In all categories, the entire route from start untill finish must be covered.
+The difference between the Expert, Sport and Tour classes is difficulty level, the length of the route and the average speed to be driven.
 The Expert class is intended for the most experienced crews; they cover the longest route and the programme includes an evening Section.
 The Sport class is also intended for experienced crews and the Tour class for those with the least experience.
 The organisation committee explicitly reserves the right to assign crews to a higher or lower class than the one they have requested, if the organisation committee deems the crew's experience better matched with a different class.